junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Why not?"

 "Naomi and the angels might still be looking for me, in case you forget, they are not happy when I got away."
-Cas manages a well-maintained, stable voice.
+Cas manages a well-maintained voice, too flat.
 "Using any angelic power or my wings might make it very easy for them to locate me and continue the process they intended to apply on me last time."

 "Alright, no fly, no mojo, then.
 But we gotta find a way out quick.
 'Cause I can't keep on not blinking for any longer."
 Dean moans.